Generic selectors

 Jonathan: Oh, great.
 But we probably went out 40 times.
 I took her to various restaurants.
 She’d hang out at my house.

-When you’re a reporter who’s being reported on, then you keep thinking of how you’d report it and how she’s reporting it differently and maybe she’s using a different reuse and… So there was all of that stuff.
-But with the documentary there wasn’t that stuff.
+When you’re a reporter who’s being reported on, then you keep thinking of how you’d report it and how she’s reporting it differently, and maybe she’s using a different source and So there was all of that stuff.
+But with the documentary, there wasn’t that stuff.

 Rob: She was following you.

-Rob: I’m going to ask Jonathan one more question and then I want to hear your questions.
-Who are the food writers that you do love?
+Rob: I’m going to ask Jonathan one more question, and then I want to hear your questions.
+Who are the food writers that you love?
 Who should we be reading?

 Jonathan: You should be reading the classic stuff.
-You know, all the elderly or dead white males, like Calvin Trillin, Joseph Mitchell, A. J. Liebling, who are all The New Yorker writers of a very specific type.
+You know, all the elderly or dead white males, like Calvin Trillin, Joseph Mitchell, and A. J. Liebling, who are all The New Yorker writers of a very specific type.
 They’re wonderful.
-I’d probably add, I might add Joseph Mitchell who did a lot of dining between the war also for The New Yorker.
-M. F. K. Fisher who I find it really hard to read now, but was super-inspiring when I started reading her.
+I’d probably add, I might add Joseph Mitchell, who did a lot of dining between the wars also for The New Yorker.
+M. F. K. Fisher, whom I find it hard to read now, but was super-inspiring when I started reading her.

-Student: So I went to Taiwan and one of the very, very first type of food experience that I had was stinky tofu.
-I felt like your description of it was very accurate considering that I’m not a food writer, obviously.
+Student: So I went to Taiwan and one of the very, very first types of food experiences that I had was stinky tofu.
+I felt like your description of it was very accurate, considering that I’m not a food writer.

 Jonathan: I don’t know.
-There’s the idea—Jeff Steingarten, who writes for Vogue, also is a good food writer to read—did this thing where he tried to train himself to eat food that he didn’t ordinarily buy.
-And after you eat something quite a few times you maybe do like it.
-But in certain senses your repulsion is a gift, right?
-Because you can eat a ham without thinking about it, but if you’re going to eat stinky tofu and you didn’t grow up at a stinky tofu culture, it’s something you’re going to think about.
-It’s just going to be in your entire nervous system is going to go onto that, and it’s going to force you to sort of think about it.
+There’s the idea—Jeff Steingarten, who writes for Vogue, and also is a good food writer to read did this thing where he tried to train himself to eat food that he didn’t ordinarily buy.
+And after you eat something quite a few times, you may like it.
+But in a certain sense, your repulsion is a gift, right?
+You can eat a ham without thinking about it, but if you’re going to eat stinky tofu and you didn’t grow up in a stinky tofu culture, it’s something you’re going to think about.
+It’s just going to be that your entire nervous system is going to go onto that, and it’s going to force you to sort of think about it.

 Student: I mean, like for that specific example, I couldn’t even really tell how it tasted because, I guess, my senses were focusing on the scent.
 I didn’t even actually get to taste it for what it was.